-In the eastern part of Sunset Strip, the Standard is just a few-block walk from the House of Blues and the Saddle Ranch restaurant (famous for its mechanical bull), as well as the Mondrian and the Sunset Towers hotels (nearest full-service spa).
+In the eastern part of Sunset Strip, the Standard is just a few-block walk from the House of Blues and the Saddle Ranch restaurant (famous for its mechanical bull), as well as the Mondrian and the Sunset Towers hotels.
 The Whiskey, Roxy, and Viper Room are a little farther west -- walkable, but you still might want to drive the two minutes to avoid the Sunset traffic whizzing by.

-The bright blue rooms are furnished in a '50s-meets-'60s style, with silver Austin Powers-like beanbag chairs and Warhol flower-print curtains.
-Cute, fun, and with solid amenities, the rooms are stylish without being over-the-top.
-Bathrooms, after a 2012 renovation, are especially impressive, with gorgeous rain showers (and no more bright orange tiling!).
+The blue rooms are furnished in a '50s-meets-'60s style, with silver Austin Powers-like beanbag chairs and Warhol flower-print curtains.
+They're fun, but stark white walls are a little drab.
+Bathrooms have showers, though orange tiling and orange countertops in some of the rooms are dated.

-Large king-size platform bed in most rooms (except the Double and Large rooms, with two doubles), topped with good quality (Fili D'oro) Italian sheets
+Large king-size platform bed in most rooms (except the Double and Large rooms, with two doubles), topped with Egyptian cotton sheets

 The Standard lacks a business and fitness center, as well as a spa.
 Guests, mainly singles or couples without children in tow, don't seem to mind this, focusing their attention on the party-hearty atmosphere of The Standard.
 The pool (see more below) offers a fun atmosphere with wait service until midnight, while the nightclub (cheekily named mmhmmm) keeps guests busy into the wee hours.

-A pool with a fun Astroturf deck, and poolside service until midnight
+A pool with a fun deck, and poolside service until midnight